-Have you been monitoring your crayfish for a while and you seems to notice that it is not moving or haven’t moved in a while, I mean for some hours or a day?.
-If you have crayfish in your aquarium, you must have experienced this one time or the other.
-I guess you did be shocked and wonder it it’s dead.
+Have you been monitoring your crayfish for a while and you seem to notice that it is not moving or hasn’t moved in a while, I mean for some hours or a day?.
+If you have crayfish in your aquarium, you must have experienced this at one time or the other.
+I guess you did be shocked and wondered if it was dead.
 Your question would be, ‘why is my crayfish not moving?.
 Well, I will explain some common causes of this act.

 Why is my crayfish not moving?
 Crayfish might stop moving because it is Molting, it is stressed or the water parameters are not suitable.